Workplace burnout manifests as physical tiredness and, more crucially, emotional emptiness.

 - Exhaustion-physical, mental, and emotional

-- Repeated illnesses (like cold) due to low immunity
+- Repeated illnesses (like colds) due to low immunity

 - Substance abuse, like smoking, alcohol, and drugs